jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 Entities are so domain specific that they transcend any specific feature of the system.
 I think they conceptually transend the system too.
 These are domain rules that would exist, even if the system didn’t exist.
 They are critical to the business and universal.
 That is, these rules should apply regardless of the context in which they reside.

-Here are several potential Entity candidates:
+Here are several Entity examples:
 * Customer
 * Order
 * Loan